LetsGetDev/Hydro-Game-Engine/README.md

 2025-06-06 - got basic meshes working, all in one file.
 ![image alt](https://github.com/LetsGetDev/Hydro-Game-Engine/blob/b33e2a8b7cb7335ab021e1a476e16b13dac4b7d1/Screenshot%202025-06-06%20121944.png)

-2025-06-07 - I added DearImgui and managed to add rotations, posicition, and scales and added cameras and started working on the obj importer.

 2025-06-08 - I separated each Proc/func in a file and added obj loading and cameras.

 ![image alt](https://github.com/LetsGetDev/Hydro-Game-Engine/blob/4650ea21d25ba2d6ff17ecb810d89eb935c9351a/Screenshot%202025-06-08%20191238.png)